June 9, 1949 – October 2, 2020

-MaryLou began her history of working with her community in 1972 when she started her career with the State of Maryland.
-She worked in the Parole and Probation Division as an agent supervising adult offenders in the community and preparing pre-sentence investigations for the court.
+MaryLou Plutschak was a CASA volunteer for over 12 years.
+She began her history of working with her community in 1972 when she started her career in Maryland’s Parole and Probation Division as an agent supervising adult offenders.
 She worked her way up to being a supervisor and worked at several management levels.
 MaryLou credits her career as helping her develop the skills necessary to work with a variety of individuals.
 Listening more and treating everyone with respect are two skills that have helped her the most.

 When MaryLou retired from her position as a Regional Administrator at the end of 2007, she had already decided in her mind that she wanted to work with children.
-MaryLou had spent her entire career working with adults and could use many of those skills to help children in need.
-In a case of perfect timing, MaryLou saw an ad looking for CASA volunteers for Caroline County before she retired and began training in January of 2008.
+She saw a recruitment ad for CASA of Caroline volunteers and began training in January of 2008.

 When you ask somebody to name their favorite superhero, they might say Superman or Black Panther or Wonder Woman.
-At CASA of Caroline, one of our favorite superheroes is Geraldine “Gerry” Warner, who has been a CASA volunteer since 2010 when she was sworn in by then Circuit Court Judge, The Honorable Karen Murphy Jensen.
-So, we would like recognize Gerry in our Volunteer Spotlight and thank her for her 10 years of commitment to CASA of Caroline and our county’s children!
+At CASA of Caroline, one of our favorite superheroes is Geraldine “Gerry” Warner, who has been a CASA volunteer since 2010.

-Geraldine’s decision to become a volunteer was made after attending a Pathfinder meeting at her church, Mt.
-Carmel Seventh Day Adventist in the Spring of 2010.
-She heard several children complaining about their homelives.
-She felt powerless and decided she wanted to be involved in helping children, but wasn’t quite sure how.
+Gerry’s decision to become a volunteer was made after attending a Pathfinder meeting at her church where she heard people talking about children in foster care.
 Shortly thereafter, she was walking up Market Street and saw the CASA offices.
 That was her lightbulb moment.
 “I decided that children need more people to work to help them get into the best possible environment.”
 So, she applied to become a volunteer, completed the 30-hour pre-service training program, and was sworn under oath to serve and protect the children in the Caroline County Foster Care System.

-Reflecting on her 10 years as a CASA, Gerry says the experience of being a volunteer advocate has positively impacted her own life in many ways.
+Reflecting on her 10 years with CASA of Caroline, Gerry says the experience of being a volunteer advocate has positively impacted her own life in many ways.
 “I feel proud that I have been able to help children and families in our community.”
 She also greatly appreciates the workshops and trainings provided by the CASA program and says they have helped in her own parenting.
 Her biggest challenge has been witnessing the abuse and neglect suffered by children.
 “It can be difficult reporting things you know just aren’t right but when a child’s safety is in jeopardy, you find the strength.”
 We are so grateful Gerry has that strength and the commitment to keep children safe!

 Make a Financial Contribution: